 It was great having him there to hang out and give tips.
 He’d say things like ‘yeah, that’s not really how you fish,’ so he helped us put the subjects in the right position.
 He knew exactly what he was talking about and it was nice to have that on site.
 It made the images more realistic.

 As you can see from the shots above, Jackson County — and North Carolina in general — is beautiful.
 Chris and Emily also spent some time in Sylva, the county seat and subject of a cool fun fact for all you movie lovers out there.

 Jackson County is picturesque, and the nearby town of Sylva is lovely.
 It was actually the filming location for the movie “Three Billboards Outside Ebbing, Missouri.”
 It’s a great town to visit and has some great restaurants!

-Colorado is a place where you can spend around 300 days of the year doing outdoor activities, so it makes sense that Aspen-residing Chris and Emily cherish the chance to do shoots that allow them to see slices of the America’s most breathtaking countrysides.
+Colorado is a place where you can spend around 300 days of the year doing outdoor activities, so it makes sense that Aspen-residing Chris and Emily cherish the chance to do shoots that allow them to see slices of America’s most breathtaking countryside.
 The other nice thing about getting outside for assignments?
 Low key setups.
-For C2 Photography, the more of those kind of shoots, the better.
+For C2 Photography, the more of those kinds of shoots, the better.

 These projects are emblematic of the work we feel we do best and love to do.
 These were not highly produced shoots with trailers, ten art directors, and the like — we had to pull things together ourselves.
 We thrive in that environment and are happy to do that kind of work.
 We’ve been doing a lot more of that lately around the country, which thrills us.

-Check out more of Chris and Emily’s work at c2-photography.com.
+Check out more of Chris and Emily’s work on their website.